 But of all the country’s many and genuinely varied wine regions, Central Otago has most rapidly established itself as New Zealand’s answer to Burgundy.
 There are many fine Pinots from Martinborough, Wairarapa and Waipara and notable others from elsewhere but, as one of the most ambitious North Island producers of Pinot Noir said to me, “we’re all jealous of Central Otago”.

-The fact that "Central", as Kiwis confusingly call it, has the landscape of which New Zealand is most proud must help.
+The fact that “Central”, as New Zealanders confusingly call it, has the landscape of which New Zealand is most proud must help.
 And being such a popular tourist centre (almost too popular nowadays), it has no shortage of good restaurants, bars, cafes – even a tiny cinema with a noted wine list and an intermission in which to enjoy it.
 But this is not the whole story.